SouledOut.org Logo

 In Summary

-The 6 celestial body syzygy (Saturn, Moon, Earth, Venus, Sun, Jupiter) occurring at this perigee Full Moon is likely to stir up our Earth’s atmosphere, crust and oceans, and even humanity's physical, mental and emotional bodies.
+The "Extra" Full Moon is part of a 5 celestial body line-up known as a syzygy (Neptune, Moon, Earth, Sun and Mercury).
+This syzygy is likely to disturb the quietude of the Sun, and stir up our Earth’s atmosphere, crust and oceans, and even irritate humanity's physical, mental and emotional bodies.

-In addition the Wesak Festival and its forces of enlightenment are sparking an initiation in humanity, while the Wesak's SuperMoon is shining increased solar radiance our way for the evolution of consciousness and form.
+A SuperMoon shines increased solar radiance our way for the evolution of consciousness and form.

-As we move with the seemingly chaotic currents and waves of our times, it is crucial to seek out and receive the energies that are streaming forth to help humanity emerge into something new and wholesome.
+As we move with the seemingly chaotic currents and waves of our times, it is crucial to seek out and receive the energies that are streaming forth to help humanity emerge into something new, wholesome and universal.

 May your Night Sky traveling always be filled